goharbor/harbor/docs/user_guide.md

 In this case, all of the images in repository A are retained because they have been pulled in the last 7 days.
 None of the images in repositories B to E are retained, because none of them has been pulled in the last week.
 In this example, 100 images are retained, as opposed to 34 images in example 1.

+#### Tag Retention Rules and Native Docker Tag Deletion

+**WARNING**: Due to native Docker tag deletion behavior, there is an issue with the current retention policy implementation.
+If you have multiple tags that refer to the same SHA digest, and if a subset of these tags are marked for deletion by a configured retention policy, all of the remaining tags would also be deleted.
+This violates the retention policy, so in this case all of the tags are retained.
+This issue will be addressed in a future update release, so that tag retention policies can delete tags without deleting the digest and other shared tags.

+For example, you have following tags, listed according to their push time, and all of them refer to the same SHA digest:

+- `harbor-1.8`, pushed 8/14/2019 12:00am
+- `harbor-release`, pushed 8/14/2019 03:00am
+- `harbor-nightly`, pushed 8/14/2019 06:00am
+- `harbor-latest`, pushed 8/14/2019 09:00am

+You configure a retention policy to retain the two latest tags that match `harbor-*`, so that `harbor-rc` and `harbor-latest` are deleted.
+However, since all tags refer to the same SHA digest, this policy would also delete the tags `harbor-1.8` and `harbor-release`, so all tags are retained.

 ### Combining Rules on a Respository

 You can define up to 15 rules per project.
 You can apply multiple rules to a repository or set of repositories.
 When you apply multiple rules to a repository, they are applied with `OR` logic rather than with `AND` logic.
 In this way, there is no prioritization of application of the rules on a given repository.
 Rules run concurrently in the background, and the resulting sets from each rule are combined at the end of the run.